 How to Create the Navigation Window and Work with it

 The document window becomes small (it behaves like a navigation window) and a monitor window is created (it fills most of the screen).
-The monitor tool is selected and the cursor takes the shape of a little cloud.
+The monitor tool is selected and the cursor looks like a round sight.

-Select a region into the upper window and it will be displayed inside the bottom window.
+Select a region into the small window and it will be displayed inside the large one.

 It's the monitor tool that performs this action.
 If the monitor is not the current tool, you can obtain the same effect by selecting a region and pressing “m” on the keyboard.